raquo/Waypoint/README.md

 * Using a simple static site host like Github pages that doesn't provide a catch-all feature
 * Embedding live examples of router applications with [mdoc](https://github.com/scalameta/mdoc)
-* Developing locally without a web server, by looking at a `file:///` URL
+* Developing locally without a web server, by looking at a `file:///` URL (in this case, use `Router.localFragmentBasePath` instead of `Route.fragmentBasePath`)

 When hosting your static site you might not be able to have a server respond to any route you want, you might be limited to just one url per html file on viewing a `file:///` URL in the browser without a web server